Cat Arthritis: Early Signs and Simple Home Changes That May Help

 • ✅ Notice subtle signs: less jumping, stiffness, grooming changes, litter misses

-• ✅ Track for 7 days + take 1–2 short videos
+• ✅ Track for 7 days and take 1 or 2 short videos

 • ✅ Book a vet visit for assessment